Very few people want to become homeless. Usually, people live a lifestyle out of necessity rather than out of choice.

 Choosing another homeless person to partner up with can help by allowing you to divide the workload that comes with being in a survival situation.
-Things, like finding food, water and providing security, are all easier when you do it with someone else.
+Finding food and water and providing security is easier when you do it with someone else.

 You’ll probably notice that many homeless people choose to travel with a dog.
 Adopting a dog helps to fight off depression, and they can make your life seem a lot less hopeless than if you were all alone.

 They also provide security and can keep you warm by adding body heat when it’s cold outside.

 There is a reason that many homeless people travel with shopping carts.
 Keeping your few possessions with you at all times is very important.

 Don’t get too comfortable in an area that you’re staying in.
 You want to be able to get all of your belongings ready to go at a moment’s notice.
 You never know when your situation will take a turn for the worse.

 Keeping the things that are helping you survive close at hand also prevents them from getting stolen.

 This is perhaps one of the best takeaways for someone in a survival situation.
 This goes beyond just not getting into fights; it also covers avoiding situations where you could get injured.

 Staying away from dangerous situations unless it’s necessary is important.